Morton Smith

-Morton Smith (May 28, 1915 – July 11, 1991) was an American professor of ancient history at Columbia University.
+Robert Morton Smith (May 28, 1915 – July 11, 1991) was an American professor of ancient history at Columbia University.
 He is best known for his reported discovery of the Mar Saba letter, a letter attributed to Clement of Alexandria containing excerpts from a Secret Gospel of Mark, during a visit to the monastery at Mar Saba in 1958.
 This letter fragment has had many names, from The Secret Gospel through The Mar Saba Fragment and the Theodoros.

 Biography

 Smith was born in Philadelphia on May 28, 1915.
-He received his bachelor's degrees from Harvard College and the Harvard Divinity School, a Ph.D. from Hebrew University in Jerusalem and a Th.D. in theology from Harvard Divinity School.
-He taught at Brown University and Drew University and then he became a teacher at Columbia University in 1957.
+He attended the Academy of the New Church.
+He received his A.B.
+(English major, magna cum laude) from Harvard College in 1936 and Bachelor of Sacred Theology (S.T.B.) from Harvard Divinity School in 1940.
+Smith received a Ph.D. in classical philology from Hebrew University in Jerusalem in 1948 and a Th.D. from Harvard Divinity School in 1957.
+He was ordained deacon (1945) and priest (1946) of the Episcopal Diocese of Maryland and worked in parishes until 1950.

+He taught at Brown University (1950–55), Drew University (1955–56) and Columbia University from 1957.
 He became professor emeritus in 1985 and continued as a lecturer in religion until 1990.

-He died of heart failure on July 11, 1991 in New York City.
+On July 11, 1991 Smith died in his home at the age of 76 due to heart failure.
+Other sources have reported the cause of death to be suicide.
+At the time of his death Smith was working on a project titled Paul the Possessed.

-Smith was well known for his sharp wit when it came to religious debates.
-He made regular scholarly contributions in many fields, including but not limited to Greek and Latin classics, New Testament, Patristics, second-temple Judaism and rabbinics.
+Smith was well-known for his sharp wit when it came to religious debates.
+He made regular scholarly contributions in many fields, including but not limited to Greek and Latin classics, New Testament, Patristics, Second Temple Judaism, and Rabbinic Judaism.
 Despite the numerous accusations of forgery against Smith's finding, Smith was seen as a dedicated scholar when it came to research.
 He devoted fifteen years of his life to just studying his finding of the Secret Gospel.